umbrellium/WearON-arduino/README.md

 * For `WearONApp_arduino_code_ble_mini`
     * When uploading the code onto Arduino Uno, make sure that you disconnect the wires that connects BLE Mini to arduino pin 0 and 1.
 After you have uploaded the code onto the controller board, reconnect back the wires, restart the board and you are good to go!

-* The arduino code was developer on arduino version 1.0.5.
+* The arduino code was developed on arduino version 1.0.5.
 Go to [Arduino](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous) to download the previous version

 * For `WearONApp_arduino_code_blend_micro`
     * When uploading the code, use board `Blend Micro 3.3V/8MHz`